-Ernest Morrell is the Coyle Professor of Literary Education and director of the Center for Literary Education in the Institute for Educational Initiatives at the University of Notre Dame, where he holds joint appointments in the Department of English and the Department of Africana Studies and is a Kellogg Institute for International Studies faculty fellow.
+Ernest Morrell is the Coyle Professor of Literacy Education and director of the Center for Literacy Education in the Institute for Educational Initiatives at the University of Notre Dame, where he holds joint appointments in the Department of English and the Department of Africana Studies and is a Kellogg Institute for International Studies faculty fellow.

 An expert in critical educational and social movement theory, Morrell focuses his research interests on literacy education, international Catholic education, postcolonial literature, media and popular culture, literature for children, and the African diaspora.
 He is a convener of the African Diaspora International Research Network.